Land-Based Healing in a Community of Indigenous Women

 Indigenous communities have expressed the need for more culturally supportive healing programs.
 Negative experiences in the healthcare system, especially when receiving HIV and/or hepatitis C care, were viewed as particularly detrimental to participants’ wellness.

 Two local HIV/AIDS community organizations that serve women in British Columbia (Red Road and Positive Women’s Network) collaborated with an Indigenous-led research team, to provide a peer- and Elder-led land-based gathering.
 The two organizations undertook retreat planning and programming, while the academic and peer research associates had responsibility for the research, which was undertaken through sharing circles.
+The project closed in 2017.

 Preliminary results: While taking part in cultural practices was considered to facilitate wellness, participants described a lack of access to cultural practices, both within and outside the healthcare system.
 For many Indigenous people, connecting with the land is essential for promoting and supporting healing.
 Participants spoke about the importance of building and maintaining relationships with other Indigenous women with similar lived experiences, and finding strength in these relationships.